webpapaya/fhs-slides/bachelor_2_redux_introduction.md

 - A functions which creates actions
 - With redux-thunk action creators can dispatch itself
-  - This is where side effects are handeled
+  - This is where side effects are handled

 ```js
 const actionCreator = () => (dispatch) => {